hsf-training/hsf-training-cmake-webpage/_episodes/04-targets.md

 T -- > E[Target: myprogram]
 -->

 Figure 1: Example of PUBLIC, PRIVATE, and INTERFACE. `myprogram` will build the three libraries it sees through `mylibrary`; the private library will not affect it.

 There are two collections of properties on every target that can be filled with values; the "private" properties control what happens when you build that target, and the "interface" properties tell targets linked to this one what to do when building.
 The `PUBLIC` keyword fills both property fields at the same time.

+## Example 1: Include directories

+When you run `target_include_directory(TargetA PRIVATE mydir)`, then the `INCLUDE_DIRECTORIES` property of `TargetA` has `mydir` appended.
+If you use the keyword `INTERFACE` instead, then `INTERFACE_INCLUDE_DIRECTORIES` is appended to, instead.
+If you use `PUBLIC`, then both properties are appended to at the same time.

+## Example 2: C++ standard

+There is a C++ standard property - `CXX_STANDARD`.
+You can set this property, and like many properties in CMake, it gets it's default value from a `CMAKE_CXX_STANDARD` variable if it is set, but there is no INTERFACE version - you cannot force a `CXX_STANDARD` via a target.
+What would you do if you had a C++11 interface target and a C++14 interface target and linked to both?

+By the way, there _is_ a way to handle this - you can specify the minimum compile features you need to compile a target; the `std_cxx_11` and similar meta-features are perfect for this - your target will compile with at least the highest level specified, unless `CXX_STANDARD` is set (and that's a nice, clear error if you set `CXX_STANDARD` too low). `target_compile_features` can fill `COMPILE_FEATURES` and `INTERFACE_COMPILE_FEATURES`, just like directories in example 1.

 > ## Try it out
 >